-- give evidence that their undergraduate degree course was taught entirely in English. - certify their knowledge at a European B2 level (Cambridge First certificate, TOEFL, IELTS, etc.). - pass a B2 English language test organised by Dr. Ilona V. Cziraky (ilona.cziraky@unifi.it), who oversees the degree course's language admission test. - have passed the English language test of the degree courses in Economia Aziendale, Economia Commercio, SECI-OP, Statistica at the University of Florence.
+- give evidence that their undergraduate degree course was taught entirely in English; - certify their knowledge at a European B2 level (Cambridge First certificate, TOEFL, IELTS, etc.); - pass a B2 English language test organised by Dr. Ilona V. Cziraky (ilona.cziraky@unifi.it), who is in charge of the degree course's language admission test; - have passed the English language test of the degree courses in Economia Aziendale, Economia Commercio, SECI-OP, Statistica at the University of Florence.